nerc-project/nerc-docs/docs/openstack/advanced-openstack-topics/data-transfer/data-transfer-from-to-vm.md

         scp -i ~/.ssh/your_pem_key_file.pem -r centos@<Floating_IP>:~/mydata/ ./destination_directory/

-    This copies all the files from ~/mydata/ (`~` is a Unix shortcut for `my home directory`) on the cluster to the current directory (i.e. `.`) on the computer you issued the command from.
+    This copies all the files from `~/mydata/` on the cluster to the current directory (i.e. `.`) on the computer you issued the command from.
 Here we can replace `./` with actual full path on you local machine and also `~/` with actual full path on your NERC VM.

 ### Using tar+ssh